juliuswiscmsba/Arknights-Analysis/README.md

 * Gender: Male, Conviction

-  * Concern: the majority of the player is male and they much prefer female characters to male and conviction.
+  * Concern: The majority of the player is male and they much prefer female characters to male and conviction.

 * Stars: 1, 2, 3

-  * Players love strong characters. if the new character is weak, they prefer not to pay for it.
+  * Concern: Players love strong characters. if the new character is weak, they prefer not to pay for it.